scalalandio/chimney/docs/docs/troubleshooting.md

 if update is impossible the workaround would be to remove the unused definition reporting.

 ### `Ambiguous givens` since Scala 3.7.0 and warnings since 3.6.0

+!!! tip

+    This issue was solved on Scala 2.0.0 line, so if you can, update Chimney to newest 2.x version.

+    The workaround below is only intended for people stuck on 1.x line.

 Due to [New Prioritization of Givens in Scala 3.7](https://www.scala-lang.org/2024/08/19/given-priority-change-3.7.html) pattern that [Chimney relies on since 0.8.0](cookbook.md#automatic-semiautomatic-and-inlined-derivation) to ensure good DX